 - Technology and Administrative Services.
-Enabled by the SEI Wealth Platform, these services include front-office investment management and investor relationship capabilities, middle-office administrative outsourcing, and back-office processing and custody services. - Customized Investment Management Programs.
-We provide advisors with an array of investment programs for their personal or institutional investors.
-These programs include goals-based strategies, SEI-sponsored mutual fund models, separately-managed account (SMA) programs and curated third-party investment products, including ETFs.
-We also offer specialized investment strategies focused on an investor's needs across their life and wealth cycle, such as tax management strategies for high-income investors and distribution-focused strategies for retired investors. - Practice Management Expertise.
-We also help advisors manage and grow their businesses by offering practice management services, including access to our business transition services, case management expertise, thought leadership, and marketing and growth programs.
+Enabled by the SEI Wealth Platform, these services include front-office investment management and investor collaboration capabilities, middle-office administrative outsourcing, and backoffice processing and custody services. - Customized Investment Management Programs.
+We provide advisors with an array of investment programs to customize portfolios for their personal or institutional investors.
+Our wealth and investment programs are designed to be attractive to affluent or high-net-worth individual investors and small to medium-sized institutional retirement plans. - These programs include goals-based strategies, SEI-sponsored mutual fund models, separately-managed account programs, and curated third-party investment products, including exchange-traded funds.
+Additionally, we offer specialized investment strategies focused on an investor's needs across their life and wealth cycle, such as strategies designed to optimize tax-efficiency or income distribution.
+Advisors may also use models and funds of their own selection. - Practice Management Expertise.
+We help advisors manage and grow their businesses by offering consultative practice management services, including access to our business transition services, case management expertise, thought leadership, and marketing and growth programs.